freedomofpress/securedrop-debian-packaging-guide/docs/debian101.rst

 - Double check the Build-Depends lines
 - Add all the Debian packages this package is depending on the ``Depends`` line
+- Please make sure to add all the native libraries this package is dependent on are in the ``Depends`` line.

 Editing the copyright file
 ---------------------------